ulsidae/cori_tts/README.md

 # cori_tts

-> An UX-oriented wrapper built on top of Piper TTS.
+> A UX-oriented wrapper built on top of Piper TTS.

 Long ago, I suffered from a severe cold that left me unable to speak.
 In that silence, I started thinking: *what if I could prepare my voice in advance?*